Loop3D/noddyverse/README.md

 # noddyverse

-## With the closure of Cloustor, which stored the Noddyverse files, access to the Noddyverse is unfortunately not possibel at the moment.
-I am investigating various solutions for at least accessing hte raw models which should be availabel by the end of January.
+## With the closure of Cloustor, which stored the Noddyverse files, access to the Noddyverse is unfortunately not possible at the moment.
+I am investigating various solutions for at least accessing the raw models which should be available by the end of January.
 More news as it comes to hand.
 Mark Jessell Jan/2024